dhrbtjr0331/nba-stats-predictor/README.md

 ### Step-by-Step Setup

-1. Download the zip file
+1. Clone this repository onto your local device

 2. Navigate to the project directory:
    ```bash